movementbuff/otgjson/README.md

 - Press Windows Key + R or alternatively type Run into the start menu

-- Paste the following into the Run window and press enter:  Saved Games\OTG
+- Type the following into the Run window and press enter:       Saved Games\OTG

 - Paste the downloaded file GzGameUserSettings.json from your download directory into the OTG folder, replacing your current version of the file.